Andrean2305/Andrean-Hasan---A-P-Final-Project/README.md

 Hope you like my first project.

-Work time for the project : 272 hours , 27 minutes (including the video)
+Work time for the project : 272 hours , 27 minutes (including the video) + 15 hours (Actually not 400 hours sir sorry i forgot)

 https://github.com/Andrean2305/Andrean-Hasan---A-P-Final-Project/blob/main/flowchart.zip [the repo of the flow chart file]